-While there’s no shortage of decent online estate agents to choose from, the real showdown is between the two biggest and most popular names in the UK by a country mile: Purplebricks Vs Yopa.
+While there’s no shortage of decent online estate agents to choose from, it’s the two most popular that grabs most of the attention: Purplebricks Vs Yopa.

 Purplebricks Vs Yopa (which is better?)